Q. Why are you unavailable for short term, Flipkey or AirBNB style leasing?

 Q. What about internet, phone, cable TV?

 A. For internet: I am in sales and work often work from home, full time, for weeks at a time.
-I have both a Verizon and AT&T hotspot, and between both, I have internet connection good enough for Skype, email, and web browsing.
+Reliable, reasonably priced gigabit high speed internet is now available from Skyrunner.
+It’s a wireless internet provider.
+Before that, for five years I had both Verizon and AT&T hotspots.
+Between both, I had internet connection good enough for Skype, email, and web browsing.
 Satellite internet is also available.
-With additional interest, we do have potential to create local mesh network that would interconnect at the paved road with our local cable company.
 For phone: We have a landline, but we actually end up using our cell phone more often.
 AT&T and Verizon have coverage, but other carriers do not.
 For TV: We can typically receive most major over-the-air TV networks like ABC, CBS, NBC, PBS, others for FREE with an HDTV antenna.
 Satellite TV is also available.